nineten/Hoyolab-auto-checkin/README.md

    python main.py
    ```

-The script will start checking in for your linked Genshin Impact and Honkai: Star Rail accounts.
+The script will start checking in for your linked Genshin Impact, Honkai: Star Rail and Zenless Zone Zero accounts.
 If a Discord webhook URL is provided, you will receive notifications in your Discord channel.

 ### Important Notes